justincalleja/justincalleja.github.io/source/_posts/elixir-streams-reload.md

   * Got the data I wanted anyway using the endpoint in this post (no need for access tokens)
   * It cuts down on code :)
 * This post is primarily a "learning devise", by which I mean I intend to side track from the main intention below to explain (or mention and link to) Elixir basics. i.e. this post is not really about Elixir Streams although it features them.
 The original idea for this post was to learn some Elixir basics in the context of the app in Drew's ["Building an API with Streams"](http://blog.drewolson.org/elixir-streams/#buildinganapiwithstreams) section.
+* Code example in the "Building an API with Streams" section in Drew's post has been tweaked to work with Elixir version 1.2.0.

 # The intention